ptrsmk/hp-broken-banisher/README.md

 ## Purpose

-This plugin helps you audit your links and banish them from the database.
+This plugin helps you audit your links and banish broken ones from the database.

 ## How to